Don Dion's Top Short Pick For 2017- Recent IPO AquaVenture

-AquaVenture (NYSE:WAAS) has advanced nearly 16% since the firm's IPO on October 5, 2016, but the water-as service provider will likely face significant headwinds in the year ahead.
+AquaVenture (NYSE:WAAS) has advanced nearly 16% since the firm's IPO on October 5, 2016, but the water-as-a-service provider will likely face significant headwinds in the year ahead.

 While we noted that the longer-term picture is positive for WAAS in both our IPO Preview coverage and our more recent quiet period piece, WAAS faces notable challenges in the short term with significant operating losses and the IPO lockup expiration on the horizon in April.